KotDCG/KotDCG.github.io/King of the Dead.md

 ### Buying Cards

-Players can combine any number of cards of a certain color 2-10 to buy cards from the Parade.
+Players can combine any number of same-colored numbered cards (2-10) to buy cards from the Parade.
 Purchased cards go into the player’s discard pile.
-Red cards can buy black cards, and black cards can buy red.
+Red cards buy black cards, and black cards buy red.
 Total the amount from the played number cards to purchase a Parade card.

+Any number of cards can be purchased on a turn, however, a buying card’s value cannot be split to buy multiple cards.
+Cards from the Parade are purchased one at a time, and cards played to purchase that card are discarded before buying more cards.
+Any remaining balance does not hold over to the new transaction.

 <!-- ?
 Should Ace just duplicate?
 Reducing complexity may not make it OP -->
 An Ace can duplicate any other number card when using to buy with its value reduced by -1.
 For example, duplicating a 2 will be a value of 1, duplicating a 10 would value the Ace at 9.